St. Albans / Nitro Bridge, "Richard J. 'Dick' Henderson Memorial Bridge"

 The structure is unusual for several different reasons.
 The bridge only used rolled H-section beams for all of its members.
 H-section rolled beams did not even begin to be used on bridges until around 1920.
 The beams are more often seen on bridges from around 1940 and beyond, making the bridge look much more modern than it was.
 A newspaper article from 1928 mentioned that the bridge design would be the same type as the Pt.
 Pleasant “Silver Bridge” over the Ohio River, where this new type of construction replaces cables with a system of chains.
 This design was not used.

 This bridge was declared eligible for the National Register of Historic Places in 2011.
 This cantilever truss bridge was built by the McClintic-Marshall Company of Pittsburgh, Pa.
 The 1934 Dick Henderson Memorial Bridge was the oldest cantilever bridge over the entire Kanawha River.
-It was closed January 7, 2013 to its deteriorated condition and is being replaced with a new structure.
+It was closed January 7, 2013 to its deteriorated condition and was replaced by a new bridge in 2013.
+The ribbon was cut at noon by Governor Tomlin and U. S. Senator Manchin November 1, 2013.

 The St. Albans / Nitro Bridge was officially renamed the "Richard J. 'Dick' Henderson Memorial Bridge" in 1999 by the WV Legislature.
 Mr. Henderson was a former Carbide employee, and a member of the WV House of Representatives who died at the age of 71 in 1998.
 While working at Carbide, he was the editor of the “Carbider” newspaper for 41 years and was often referred to as “Mr. Carbide”.
 A St. Albans resident, he and his wife, Lorraine, raised nine children.